chaosraine/codge/src/site/notes/10-19 💢 Bardacht/15 Blog/Nerdish Mom Archives/O is for October.md

 But none of this compares to February.
 Like...
 Why?
 We've got a bunch of extra days so we make some months 31, then take days away from February?

 No, it doesn't make any sense.

+> [!UPDATE] Update
+> I heard someone online complain once that whoever is responsible for this weirdness in our calendar should be stabbed. 🤭
+> Context: Julius Caesar added two new months to fit better with the lunar cycles, and July and August were named in honor of him and Augustus.
+Of course, Caesar's fate is well documented...